OpenStickCommunity/GP2040-CE/docs/faq.md

 ### Can I use multiple controllers on the same system?

 Yes!
-Each GP2040-CE board is treated as a separate controller.
-However, be sure to only run the embedded web configurator for each controller one at a time.
+Each GP2040-CE device is treated as a separate controller.
+However, you will only be able to run the embedded web configurator on one device at a time.

 ### Does GP2040-CE really have less than 1 ms of latency?